stephenlepisto/designpatternexamples/docs/handlerchain.md

 window and causes the window to remove itself from the collection so it no longer receives messages.

+(__RUST__: The Rust version does not support the Close message like the Button Down and Button Up messages.
+This is due to the strict nature of ownership and borrowing (through references) that Rust enforces.
+The output from the Rust version therefore differs slightly when it comes to the closing of "Window 2".)

 __C++__

 @snippet cplusplus/HandlerChain_Exercise.cpp Using HandlerChain in C++